-We have compiled these FAQs for organisations in the healthcare, social care and emergency services sectors regarding how Coroners are approaching inquests in the current climate and how demands on organisations and their professional witnesses can best be managed.
-They are based on the queries already being raised by our clients and the support that we are giving.
+We have compiled these FAQs for organisations in the healthcare, social care, emergency services and housing sectors regarding how Coroners are approaching inquests in the current climate and how demands on organisations and their professional witnesses can best be managed.

 Are inquests being adjourned?